Procedure for Using Petty Cash

 4.1 The custodian is responsible for safeguarding petty cash and must ensure that the petty cash box is locked in a filing cabinet or safe when not in use.

 4.2 Keys allowing access to the petty cash fund are the sole responsibility of the custodian.
-Thefts of petty cash funds are to be reported to the Campus Enforcement and Patrol, Department of Enterprise Risk Management, and the Department of Financial and Administrative Services immediately.
+Thefts of petty cash funds are to be reported to the Campus Enforcement and Patrol, Office of the Chief Risk Officer, and the Department of Financial and Administrative Services immediately.
 The custodian is personally responsible for all losses attributed to negligence on his/her part.

 4.3 As expenditures are made, place the receipts in a cash box or locked drawer to replace the money expended.
 The receipts and the cash on hand must always equal the total amount of the imprest fund for control purposes.
 Receipts should be kept separately from the cash.